-A portion of a lot, exclusive of required front and side yard areas, that is not covered by buildings, parking areas, streets or other nonrecreational improvements (except as may be permitted by this chapter).
+A portion of a lot containing land exclusive of required front and side yard areas that is not covered by structures, parking areas, streets or other nonrecreational improvements (except as may be permitted by this chapter).

 PARCEL

 An area of land resulting from the division of a tract of land for the purposes of transfer of ownership, use or improvement.